 Stop combing.
 Stop making yourself look great for your mate.
 Get out of shape.
 That's one great way to start him or her looking for another lover.

 15. Pursue separate interests.

-Some Films that will help make or break your marriage:
+Some Films that may hep put perspective in your marriage:

 The Break-Up starring Jennifer Aniston and VInce Vaughn

 The Story of Us" starring Michelle Pfeiffer and Bruce Willis